 KORESHAN STATE PARK, FL — If the dream of Dr. Cyrus Teed had come true, the capital of the world would be located just south of Fort Myers, Florida.
-A century later, the fascinating remains of Teed’s failed utopia are preserved at the Koreshan State Historic Site — perhaps Florida’s most unusual ghost town.
+More than a century later, the fascinating remains of Teed’s failed utopia are preserved at the Koreshan State Historic Site — perhaps Florida’s most unusual ghost town.

 The story began in 1869 when Teed, a 30-year-old Chicago physician, had a revelation that he was the Messiah.
 He changed his name to Koresh (the Hebrew form of ‘Cyrus’), and in 1894 he lead his wealthy followers into the muggy wilderness of Estero, where they founded a commune called the Koreshan Unity.

 In 1898, Teed conducted an experiment on Naples Beach that showed the horizon curved up eight inches every mile, thus “proving” that the horizon was concave, not convex.
 The rectilineater he used for the experiment can be seen in the Art Hall, along with a hollow globe.